rpav/c2ffi/README.md

   LLVM.
 And you will have to build LLVM, because Apple's build does not seem to include the appropriate headers or libraries.

-* If you're seeing errors about e.g. no conversion from `std::shared_ptr` or similar, you probably have the wrong version.
+* If you're seeing compiler errors, you probably checked out the wrong branch.
+Verify your `clang -v` vs your `git branch`.
-  Make sure the release you're using is *at least* the same SVN revision as the official LLVM release.
-Some distro packages (e.g. Ubuntu's) claim to be a version, but are vastly out of date.

 ## Usage